-Solar power is on the verge of becoming a lot cheaper, more efficient, and longer lasting with a spray-on solar power material.
+Solar power may be on the verge of becoming a great deal cheaper, more efficient, and longer lasting with a spray-on solar power material.

 CSP is an emerging alternative clean energy market that currently produces about 3.5 gigawatts worth of power around the globe.
 That’s enough to power more than 2 million homes.
 Additional construction is underway to increase the output to 20 gigawatts of power in coming years, but how?